Here are links offering a variety of formats to access materials related to Frederic Laloux’s Reinventing Organizations.

 - What Our 3 Biggest Successes and 2 Biggest Failures Taught Us About Company Culture – another good article from Buffer

-- 11 Things You Should Do To Skyrocket Your Employee Engagement – from, who else, the Corporate Rebels (Pim & Joost)
+- 11 Things You Should Do To Skyrocket Your Employee Engagement and Employee Engagement: The Business Case from Corporate Rebels (Pim & Joost)

 Specific topics within teal: